 Spain’s legal industrial hemp and CBD markets are lacking

-In Spain, the cultivation of industrial hemp has been permitted for more than 20 years.
+The cultivation of industrial hemp has been permitted for more than 20 years in Spain.
 The main condition is that the hemp plants’ THC content must be below 0.2 percent.
 This might sound simple in theory since industrial hemp is used for CBD and not for THC, however, the reality is far from simple.

 Further, the cultivation of cannabis, regardless of its THC content, must be authorised by the Spanish Agency for Medicines and Medical Products (AEMPS) if the hemp flowers are being cultivated to extract cannabinoids.
-Additionally, the sale of cannabis seeds is only permitted if the seeds are sourced from the Approved European Hemp Seed Catalogue.
+Additionally, the sale of cannabis seeds is only allowed if the seeds are listed in the Approved European Hemp Seed Catalogue, which makes it very difficult to start cultivating.

 According to Miguel Torres, a Spanish lawyer, ‘[…] CBD may be used as an ingredient in the manufacture of cosmetics.’
 He also says that ‘cannabis seed oil is already used as a cosmetic, and several companies have launched product lines based on this seed oil.
 With regard to CBD, there is a legal vacuum given that the European regulation prohibits the use of narcotic drugs as an ingredient but does not expressly prohibit CBD, which is neither narcotic nor psychotropic.’